 A newborn baby spends most of their time sleeping and feeding but how often should a newborn feed?
 Should you wake a sleeping baby to feed?
 This article looks at how often babies need breast milk and how much, how to tell if a baby is breastfeeding well, and is a companion article to Breastfeeding a Sleepy Baby.

 How often should a newborn feed?

-Breast milk is easily and quickly digested—even as quickly as one hour—and babies have tiny tummies so they need to feed little and often 1.
-It is usually recommended that a baby has at least 8-12 feeds in 24 hours i.e. that they breastfeed every two to three hours from the start of one feed to the start of the next (Mohrbacher, 2010) and this ties in with a newborn’s sleep patterns.
-Some babies may feed more frequently e.g. every hour at first.
+Breast milk is easily and quickly digested—even as quickly as one hour—and babies have tiny tummies so they need to feed little and often.
+1 Typically a newborn baby will breastfeed at least 8-12 feeds in 24 hours ie breastfeeding every two to three hours from the start of one feed to the start of the next—which ties in with a newborn’s sleep pattern.
+Some babies may feed more frequently e.g. every hour at first or they may cluster feed ie have lots of feeds close together at certain times of the day.
 Frequent breastfeeds will provide plenty of breastfeeding practice, provide baby with a steady supply of food and stimulate the breasts to make more milk.